jbcodeforce/yarfba/docs/serverless/lambda.md

 ## Monitoring

 Distributed tracing helps pinpoint where failures occur and what causes poor performance.
-Tracing is about understanding the path of data as it propagates through the components of our application.
+Tracing is about understanding the path of data as it propagates through the components of the application.

 All Lambda functions logs are automatically integrated with CloudWatch.
 Amazon CloudWatch Lambda Insights is a monitoring and troubleshooting solution for serverless applications running on Lambda.
 Lambda Insights collects, aggregates, and summarizes system-level metrics.
 It also summarizes diagnostic information such as cold starts and Lambda worker shutdowns to help isolate issues with the Lambda functions and resolve them quickly.